 A. Out-of-state hospitals are reimbursed under the APR-DRG payment methodology.
-The inpatient cost-to-charge ratios (CCRs) used to pay cost outlier payments for each out-of-state hospital are set annually using the Federal Register that applies to the federal fiscal year beginning October 1 of each year, issued prior to the reimbursement period.
+The inpatient cost-to-charge ratios (CCRs) used to pay cost outlier payments for each out-of-state hospital are set using the Federal Register that applies to the federal fiscal year in effect October 1, 2020.
 The inpatient CCR is calculated using the sum of the statewide average operating urban CCR plus the statewide average capital CCR for each state.